ICJIA/icjia-accessibility-portal/content/faqs.md

 ### I'm a content creator.
 Where do I start?

 **As a content creator, your role is crucial — you're often the first person to make content accessible (or inaccessible).** Here's your quickstart guide:

+**DoIT best practice:** Illinois DoIT recommends — and has always recommended — that webpage text is more accessible than PDF files.
+Actual text on a webpage (for newsletters, news items, etc.) is always more accessible than a brief webpage description with a link to a PDF file that may or may not be accessible.
+This DoIT best practice aligns with WCAG 2.1 Level AA rules and ADA Title II requirements.
+When possible, publish content as webpage text rather than PDFs.

+**Visual example of accessible vs. inaccessible content:**

+_Inaccessible approach:_ A webpage with two sentences and a link: "Our agency published its annual report.
+[Click here to download PDF]"

+- Screen reader users hear: "Our agency published its annual report.
+Link: click here"
+- Problem: No context about what the PDF contains, and the PDF itself may be inaccessible

+_Accessible approach:_ Full report content published as webpage text with proper headings, alt text for images, and accessible tables

+- Screen reader users can navigate by headings, read all content, and understand the full report
+- Alternative: If PDF is necessary, provide both webpage summary AND accessible PDF with clear description

 **Start here (15 minutes) — Essential skills everyone needs:**